 Moreover, with tangible data that took into account their immediate needs, Ecobank increased financing for women business owners from 9 billion to 15 billion CFA francs and opened a portfolio specifically for women in agriculture.
 There is scope to increase this investment to 50 billion CFA francs in time.

-Encouraged by the results, a second financial partner – Adepme – agreed to offer digital services for women business owners, speeding up the credit application process and making repayments more straightforward.
-As part of the same agreement, Adepme is also financing 100 selected SMEs, with at least 30% targeted at women working in agriculture.
+Encouraged by the results, the government agency supporting SMEs, ADEPME, also a partner of the project, agreed to offer digital services for women business owners, speeding up the credit application process and making repayments more straightforward.
+As part of the same agreement, ADEPME is also financing 100 selected SMEs, with at least 30% targeted at women working in agriculture.

 Finally, a fintech company in Dakar has approached UNACOIS to explore the possibility of issuing micro-credits and establishing a money platform so that women merchants and workers in the agricultural value chains can be included financially.